 When my ADHD is out of control, I head for the medicine cabinet for a couple of Focus Factor tabs.
 Focus Factor contains an extract of a flower, plus a mix of vitamins.
 Though research is not conclusive as to the positive cognitive effects of the flower essence, it works for me.
 I also take zinc and fish oil capsules.

 My brain and its dopamine receptors demand fun-fun-fun.
 Fun for me is to wrestle with problems that require research, comparisons, and evaluation, like shopping for geeky computer equipment.
 I research for hours to find the right-sized hard drive and peripherals.
-I know it’s an addiction, but I don’t care.
-My brain needs positive addictions.
-I’m keeping this one.
+I know it’s an obsession, but it’s a positive one for my brain.

 Sleep.
 My brain craves it, and I regularly forget to get it.
 My ADHD tendency is to stay up late — whether working or piddling — then wake up with a sleep deficit hangover.
 When I get seven to eight hours of sleep, I am happier, I get more done, and my brain works a lot better.
 One of my best friends is the afternoon nap.